DIVB297/prof_fin_dashboard/README.md

 - **Combined Data Sources**: Always fetches Yahoo Finance data enhanced with Google Finance P/E ratios and metrics
 - **Modern UI**: Clean, responsive design with real-time updates

+## Asumptions
+Purcahse Price and Quantity are hardcoded with fixed values (As its not user specific) Quantity is picked from random number from 1, 2, or 3 to show the dynamic updates in the table without refreshing (As market will open only from 9:30 Am to 4:00 pm so this is done to show how auto updates are done)

 ## Data Sources

 - **Yahoo Finance**: Primary source for fast, reliable stock data